 No two animals are the same, nothing is routine, and every case is a challenge.
 Yet no one is ever turned away.
 Straight-shooting, no-nonsense founder Jan Shadick won’t have it.
 She never says no, and expects her rag-tag team of volunteers to do the same.
 To step up and find a way, no matter the obstacles.

-STAYING WILD is a two-season docu-series that gets up close and personal as it chronicles Jan and her team’s efforts to save Saskatchewan’s wildlife, one animal at a time.
+STAYING WILD is a three-season docu-series that gets up close and personal as it chronicles Jan and her team’s efforts to save Saskatchewan’s wildlife, one animal at a time.

 Meet the Animals